Compiled by the Road Trip Alberta team

 The movie was filmed all over Alberta, but Fort Edmonton Park is a good place to start if you’re interested in spotting some of the sets from the film.
 You can also spot Heritage Park Historical Village, numerous locations in Kananaskis Country, and even the Hotel Fairmont Palliser in Calgary in the movie.

-Is there anyone who doesn’t love this feel-good movie of the 1988 Jamaican bobsled team?!
+Is there anyone who doesn’t love this feel-good movie about the 1988 Jamaican bobsled team?!
 Cool Runnings is a movie about the real-life team who competed in the Calgary Olympics in the late 80s.
 And, naturally, the movie was indeed filmed in Calgary!
 Follow Leon Robinson, Doug E. Doug, Rawle D. Lewis, Malik Yoba, and John Candy as they make their way from the Caribbean to Calgary in their bobsledding debut.

 Filming locations around Calgary include the Olympic Oval, while you can find out more about the movie (and the true story of the team) at Canada’s Sports Hall of Fame and WinSport, both in Calgary as well.